Privacy and Data Protection Policy

 I occasionally outsource jobs, but only with the express consent of the client.

 Data is stored on my personal computer and multiple external back-ups.
-These files are encrypted, and my system is protected by professional security software in consultation with a local information technology expert.
-I do not store electronic files with any cloud-based service (except G- Suite in the case of email, see above).
+My system is protected by professional security software in consultation with a local information technology expert.
+I do not routinely store electronic files in any cloud-based service (except G- Suite in the case of email, see above).
 German tax laws require me to retain personal information for work completed (invoices, bank records, etc.) for five years; in some cases, however, I may have reasons for retaining information longer than this.
 When the legally required time has elapsed, and I have no ongoing reason for retaining said data (Art.
 6, GDPR), it will be deleted from all systems and/or physically destroyed.

 Under the GDPR (Chapter 3), individuals have the right to access, rectify, or restrict the processing of their data by others.
 They also have the right to request that their data be deleted and/or to receive a copy of the stored data in an easily accessible, machine-readable form.
 Once they have consented to being contacted, they can rescind this consent at any time.
 Should you have reason to exercise any of these rights regarding the data I have stored in my system, please contact me, and I will respond as soon as possible.
 I cannot comply with requests which run counter to other aspects of German law (e.g., tax codes).
 Should I be unable to adequately address your concerns, you also have the right to file a complaint with supervisory bodies in Germany or your country of residence (within the EU).